-In addition, due to the Swiss corporate tax law reform that took effect on January 1, 2020, all Swiss cantons, including the Canton of Zurich, have abolished previously existing cantonal tax privileges.
-Therefore, since January 1, 2020, we are subject to standard cantonal taxation.
-The standard effective corporate tax rate in Zurich, Canton of Zurich, may change from time to time.
-The standard combined (federal, cantonal, municipal) effective corporate income tax rate, except for dividend income for which we could claim a participation exemption, for 2021 in Zurich, Canton of Zurich, was approximately 19.7%.
+We are subject to standard cantonal taxation and the statutory tax rate in Zurich, Canton of Zurich, may change from time to time.
+The standard combined (federal, cantonal, municipal) statutory corporate income tax rate, except for dividend income for which we could claim a participation exemption, for 2022 in Zurich, Canton of Zurich, was approximately 19.7%.